gravitational/planet/README.md

 # Planet

-Planet is a containerized Kubernetes environment, it is a self-containerizing Debian image with Kubernetes services running inside.
+Planet is a containerized Kubernetes environment.
+It is a self-containerizing Debian image with Kubernetes services running inside.

-There are [official ways](https://kubernetes.io/docs/tutorials/kubernetes-basics/) to install and manager a Kubernetes cluster, but `planet` differs from those:
+There are [official ways](https://kubernetes.io/docs/setup/) to install and manager a Kubernetes cluster but `planet` is different in that:

 * Planet creates a "bubble of consistency" for every cluster we deploy.
-* Planet allows to package our own services running under/alongside Kubernetes.
+* Planet packages services running under/alongside Kubernetes.
 * Planet facilitates easier remote updating of itself and Kubernetes.

 It also happens to be a great way to play with Kubernetes!